Matt-Eva/intro-to-hash-tables/README.md

 #### Node Init
 - A Node is going to be a single entry within our Linked List.
 In other words, our Linked List is going to be a series of Nodes connected to one another.
 - We want each Node in our Linked List to store information about a specific key and value that we've put in our Hash Table.
 So, we give it a field to store a key and a field to store a value.
 We also allow the `init` function to receive the new key and value as arguments.
-- Nodes in a Singlye Linked List are connected by a `next_node` field in each Node.
+- Nodes in a Singly Linked List are connected by a `next_node` field in each Node.
 The `next_node` field points the the next node in the Linked List (for more on this, refer to our Linked List lesson).
 When a new node is created, it's added to the end of the Linked List, which means that its `next_node` field will be `null`.
 Hence, we start that field off with a default value of `null`.
-Once a new Node is added to the Linked List, this field will be updated to point at the new node.
+Once a new Node is added to the Linked List, this field will be updated to point to the new node.

 ### Aside: Why Linked Lists instead of Arrays